-adidas Golf Announce Apparel Sponsorship of World Invitational Event
+adidas Golf Announce Apparel Sponsorship of ISPS Handa World Invitational Event

-Basingstoke, Hants (19th June, 2019) – adidas Golf are today proud to announce the sponsorship of the World Invitational Tournament.
+Basingstoke, Hants (31st July, 2019) – Today, adidas Golf are proud to announce the apparel sponsorship of the ISPS Handa World Invitational Tournament.

-Formally the NI Open, the most successful and best attended event on the European Challenge Tour, this has been transformed into a global event for both men and women professionals from across the global tours.
-The event will also look to celebrate golf over a week-long festival, bringing together families, men, women and children to help grow the sport of golf.
+Formally the Northern Ireland Open, the most marquee event on the European Challenge Tour has been transformed into a global event where the field is comprised of both male and female professional golfers from across the global tours.
+The event will also look to celebrate golf over a week-long festival, bringing people together to help grow the sport.

-The vision of adidas Golf ties in perfectly with the goals of the World Invitational with the key focus of bringing people together to enjoy golf.
-Early in 2019, adidas Golf launched the “Dear Sports” campaign which invited everyone to come and join on the greatest canvas in sport.
-This campaign broke the mold of traditional campaigns by capturing the creativity behind the sport. adidas has long celebrated both the male and female athletes within all sports and the sponsorship of this event further cements that in the golf world.
-This news comes off the back of the adidas Golf and England Golf partnership extension, providing the men’s and ladies Elite Team’s with full apparel and footwear support.
+The vision of adidas Golf and the belief that through sport we have the power to change lives ties in perfectly with the goals of the ISPS Handa World Invitational..
+Early in 2019, adidas Golf launched the “Dear Sports” campaign which invites everyone to come play on the greatest canvas in sport. adidas has long celebrated both the male and female athletes within all sports and the sponsorship of this event supports that mission.

-adidas Golf athlete Annabel Dimmock, who has committed to playing the event, stated “insert Annabel quote here

-”

-<Annabel Image>
+adidas Golf athlete Annabel Dimmock, who has committed to playing the event, stated “I think it’s a breakthrough that adidas Golf, ISPS Handa, and Modest Golf are sponsoring such a great event and committing to equality in golf, something adidas focus heavily on as a brand.
+The live music and great Irish hospitality will be amazing.
+This event promises to be lots of fun and I can’t wait to try and beat the men”.

-Chris Hedderman, HMEuropean Head of Marketing said“the ISPS Handa World Invitational aligns with so many of the values and principles we live by at adidas Golf.
+Chris Hedderman, Head of Marketing in Europe for adidas Golf said “the ISPS Handa World Invitational aligns with so many of the values and principles we live by at adidas Golf.
 Focusing on and celebrating inclusivity, creativity and the belief that through sport we have the power to change lives, we are looking forward to being part of such a memorable unique event.

 Niall Horan, driving force behind Modest!
-Golf said “'I'm delighted that such a global brand as adidas have seen the vision of this World Invitational and are supporting this message. adidas have consistently shown with inclusive campaigns and sustainable products that they are really pushing to make a difference in the world and we are proud to have them work alongside the event'.
+Golf and the development of the ISPS Handa World Invitational said: “'I'm delighted that such a global brand as adidas have seen the vision of this World Invitational and are supporting this message. adidas have consistently shown with inclusive campaigns and sustainable products that they are really pushing to make a difference in the world and we are proud to have them work alongside the event'.

 The event is to be held in Northern Ireland across the Galgorm Spa & Golf Resort and Massereene Golf Club from 15th-18th August 2019.